radicalbit/NSDb/docs/RestApis.md

 ## Describe metric
-`Describe metric` command retrieves the schema descriptor of a specific metric.
+`Describe metric` command retrieves the schema descriptor and custom shard interval and retention (if present) of a specific metric.

 **URL** : `/commands/<database_name>/<namespace_name>/<metric_name>`